Impact of COVID-19

 - Optometry services decreased in April 2020 but had returned to the usual level of service provision by the end of August 2020 (though had not yet compensated for services not conducted in the earlier months).
-This led to an overall 8.1% fall in the number of services in 2020 compared with 2019 (AIHW 2021a).
+This led to an overall 8.1% fall in the number of services in 2020 compared with 2019 (AIHW 2021b).

-Australia recorded significantly lower-than-expected mortality during the first year of the COVID-19 pandemic in 2020 with decreases across key causes and most notably, deaths from respiratory disease.
+Australia recorded substantially lower-than-expected mortality during the first year of the COVID-19 pandemic in 2020 with decreases across key causes and most notably, deaths from respiratory disease.
 The mortality rate remained low during 2021 with the top 5 leading causes of death unchanged and coronary heart disease at the top of the list (ABS 2022).

-However, by the third year of the pandemic, to 30 September 2022, ABS Provisional Mortality Statistics show that Australia had recorded a 16.0% increase in the total number of deaths (registered by 30 November), compared to the baseline average (2017–2019 and 2021) (ABS 2022b).
+However, well into the third year of the pandemic, to February 2023, ABS Provisional Mortality Statistics show that Australia had recorded a 15.3% increase in the total number of deaths (registered by 28 February 2023), compared to the baseline average (2017–2019 and 2021) (ABS 2023b).

-Since the start of the pandemic, a total of 12,545 people have died with or from COVID-19 (registered by 30 September 2022).
-Of these, COVID-19 was the underlying cause of death for 82% (10,279 people) (ABS 2022a).
+Since the start of the pandemic, a total of 16,810 people have died with or from COVID-19 (registered by 31 March 2023).
+Of these, COVID-19 was the underlying cause of death for 80% (13,456 people) (ABS 2023a).

 There is international evidence that diabetes mortality has increased during the COVID-19 pandemic for other countries (Barron et al. 2020; Lv et al. 2022) and a growing number of studies showing that diabetes is an important risk factor in determining the clinical severity of COVID-19 due to weakened immune response and other factors (Erener 2020).

-According to ABS Provisional Mortality Statistics, in 2022 the number of deaths due to diabetes was 12.1% above the baseline average for September and 19.2% higher than the baseline average for the year to September (comprising the years 2017–2019 and 2021).
-While the age standardised diabetes death rate for September (1.3 per 100,000 population) was eqivalent to the baseline average for September, the average monthly rate for the year to September was 10.5% higher than the baseline monthly average (ABS 2022b).
+According to ABS Provisional Mortality Statistics, in 2022, doctor-certified deaths due to diabetes (registered by 28 February 2023) 19.2% above the baseline average (comprising the years 2017–2019 and 2021).
+The age-standardised diabetes death rate for 2022 was 10.5% higher than the baseline average (ABS 2023b).